Online Safety and Media Regulation Act 2022

 • provision for a content production levy and content production scheme to support the creation of European Works, including independent Irish productions.

-On 22 February 2023, Minister Catherine Martin signed the necessary Ministerial Orders to establish Coimisiún na Meán on an administrative basis with formal establishment commencing from 15 March 2023.
+On 22 February 2023, the necessary Ministerial Orders were signed to establish Coimisiún na Meán on an administrative basis with formal establishment commencing from 15 March 2023.
 Relevant sections of the OSMR Act 2022 were also commenced, including the provision for the:

 • powers, duties, functions and operation of Coimisiún na Meán;